wilsonify/wilsonify.github.io/content/_index.md

 This site was created to be an example of my work as well as showcase my interests and projects.

 My name is Thomas Wilson.
 I'm a Data Scientist living in Lewisburg, PA.

-I worked in the semiconductor industry for 6 years, where I realized the importance of data for making statistically sound business decisions.

-Since then,
+BS Chemical Engineering University of Illinois at Urbana-Champaign

+MS Data Analytics University of Houston – Downtown

+7 years experience in semiconductor process engineering at Samsung in Austin, TX

+3 years experience creating data analytic software at Baker Hughes in Houston, TX

 I am passionate about data analysis and visualization.
-I'm also very knowledgeable about engineering, chemistry, and computers.